wrightmat/dnd-eberron/sessions/C04/Session Zero.md

 - For character creation, I encourage you to explore unique magic users and sources of magic from Eberron (such as dragonmarks) - let's have some fun exploring magic!
 - You can use the Owlin species from the book if you'd like, but don't use the backgrounds or feats from the book, as they're too specific to the colleges.
 I will likely grant or at least allow a feat from your selected college after year two.
 - Think specifically about your character's motivation or goal(s) - in other words, why are you at Strixhaven?
-- I do intent this to be a roleplay heavy campaign.
+- I do intend this to be a roleplay heavy campaign.
 You'll have more opportunity to gain benefits from inspiration and other sources, but you'll likely be asked to play out a scene in order to gain this benefit.
-For example, student may choose to study together in order to gain advantage via the Help action, but I'll ask you to play out what this study session looks like.
+For example, students may choose to study together in order to gain advantage via the Help action, but I'll ask you to play out what this study session looks like.

 ##### Break
 Use this time to review the survey, compile the results, and transfer information to the players' note pages.